chtoucas/Calendrie/README.md

 These calendars support dates in the range from 1 to 9999 of years.
 - Armenian calendar (*)
-- Civil calendar
+- Civil calendar, sams as the Gregorian calendar above with a different range of supported years
 - Coptic calendar (*)
 - Egyptian calendar (*)
 - Ethiopic calendar (*)
-- French republican calendar (*)
+- French Republican calendar (*), an arithmetisation of the astronomical calendar
 - International fixed calendar
 - Pax calendar
-- Persian calendar
+- Persian calendar, an arithmetisation of the astronomical calendar
-- Tabular islamic calendar
+- Tabular Islamic calendar, an arithmetisation of the astronomical calendar
 - Tropicalia calendar (**)
-- World calendar aka universal calendar
+- World calendar aka Universal calendar
 - Zoroastrian calendar (*)

 (*) Calendar available in two forms: 12 months or 12 months plus a virtual thirteenth month.

-(**) The tropicalia calendar is like the gregorian calendar but with a much better rule to identify leap years.
+(**) The Tropicalia calendar is like the Gregorian calendar but with a much better rule to identify leap years.